calvean/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6-third_line displays third line of iacta
-7-files script creats a file name that has special charaters 8-cwd_state script writes oupt of ls -la to file
+7-files script creats a file name that has special charaters 8-cwd_state script writes oupt of ls -la to file 9-duplicate_last_line script duplicates last line of a file